 Tapping trees to collect sap is done by drilling a small hole and inserting a spile or hollow tap to allow the sap to flow out of the tree into hanging buckets or plastic tubing lines connected to collection barrels.
 The watery, slightly maple flavored sap is then boiled to remove the water and leave only the sweet, sugary syrup.

 There is a variety of equipment used in the boiling process.
-The method can be as simple as a few big pots on a stove, large pans over an open outdoor fire, or high-tech hooded evaporators specifically designed to boil and reduce sap into syrup.
-No matter the equipment the idea is the same.
-Boil.
+The method can be as simple as a few big pots on a stove, large pans over an open outdoor fire, or elaborate automated evaporators specifically designed to boil and reduce sap into syrup.
+No matter the equipment the idea is the same - boil.
 It takes roughly 40 gallons of sap to reduce to one gallon of syrup and even the most efficient methods can be very time consuming.
 Once sap has become syrup it is filtered and can be bottled for sale or consumption, stored for future use, or further heated to make maple candy, butter, or sugar.

 Today, the province of Quebec in Canada is by far the largest maple producer, followed by Vermont, and then New York.
 However, production continues to grow in all of the Northeastern states, including Pennsylvania.
-In 2013, the Keystone State produced more than 130,000 gallons of maple syrup.
+On average the Keystone State produced more than 130,000 gallons of maple syrup every year.

 35-45 gallons of sap = 1 gallon syrup

 Sugar content of syrup = 66.5%